Signed URLs

 Signing URLs

 We use 'MD5' a cryptographic hash function to sign the image URL.
-Your secure token, image URL and query parameters will be input to this function.
-The output of this hash function will be appended to the end of your unsigned URL with s parameter.
+Your secure token, image URL, and query parameters will be input to this function.
+The output of this hash function will be appended to the end of your unsigned URL with thes parameter.

 Here is the sample Nodejs code to sign any URL.